 It’s the time of year again when people are starting to plan their Christmas market weekend breaks or festive getaways, particularly to the fairytale European Christmas Markets in cities all over the continent.

 Over the past two years I have tried to visit some lesser visited (but still easily accessible) European Christmas Markets.
-I have also done these on a budget, so read on for four of the best alternative Christmas markets to visit which are not in France or Germany.
+I have also done these on a budget, so read on for five of the best alternative Christmas markets to visit which are not in France or Germany.

 In the UK?
 Check out the best UK Christmas Markets to visit.